mine-cetinkaya-rundel/errormoji/README.md

 ### `verbose = FALSE`

+- 📦/📛🌌 🚚 ☹️
-- Package or namespace load failed: 📦/📛🌌 🚚 ☹️
+Package or namespace load failed

-- Exited with status 1: 🚶‍♂️⬅️🚪  🔱  👑  1️⃣
+- 🚶‍♂️⬅️🚪  🔱  👑  1️⃣
+Exited with status 1

 ### `verbose = TRUE`

+- 👩‍⚕️🔪 🚫 ❌ 🏃‍↔️ 📖
-- Operation not allowed without an active reactive context: 👩‍⚕️🔪 🚫 ❌ 🏃‍↔️ 📖
+Operation not allowed without an active reactive context
     - 📦: [shiny](http://shiny.rstudio.com/)
     - ❓: You are trying to access a "reactive" element inside the Shiny `server` function, but outside any of the reactive functions such as `renderTable()` or `renderPlot()` etc.
     - ✅: Wrap it inside a `reactive()` or place inside a `render*()` function.